 June 13, 2014-The Community College Association of Texas Trustees (CCATT) held its annual conference at the Hyatt Regency Riverwalk in San Antonio, Texas on Saturday, June 7, 2014.
-The conference focus “Community Colleges Are The Texas Success” provided a foundation for professional development in the inaugural sessions of the Texas Trustee Training Institute; the “Dr. John and Suanne Roueche Governance Series” targets issues relevant to both new and experienced members of community college governing boards.
+The conference focus “Community Colleges Are The Texas Solution” provided a foundation for professional development in the inaugural sessions of the Texas Trustee Training Institute; the “Dr. John and Suanne Roueche Governance Series” targets issues relevant to both new and experienced members of community college governing boards.

 The members of the Association nominated Lydia Santibanez, Temple College trustee, as Chair of the Association to serve a two-year term.